davidfurlong/personal-website/content/posts/2020-04-26-a-little-browser-extension-to-brighten-your-inbox.md

   - extension
   - browser-extension
 ---
 Like many people in tech I bought into the [superhuman](https://superhuman.com/) email client hype.
 I begged for an invite.
-I tried it and found out I was just bad at managing my email inbox.
-One thing that I missed after I cancelled the $30/month Superhuman subscription was the beautiful background images Superhuman showed when I reached inbox zero.
+I tried it and discovered I didn't need it.
+I just had to learn how to manage my mailbox better.

+One thing that I missed after I cancelled the $30/month Superhuman subscription was the beautiful background images Superhuman showed me when I reached inbox zero.

 This browser extension makes your gmail inbox zero a beautiful image, fresh every day from the Unsplash API.